The Virtues – Self Control

 Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
 Romans 6:16 NKJV

 They promise freedom, but they themselves are slaves of sin and corruption.
 For you are a slave to whatever controls you.
 2 Peter 2:19 NLT

 Part of our redemption in Christ, though, is deliverance from slavery to sin.
 Even though many, maybe even most, Christians remain imprisoned to some fleshly vice, the cell door has already been unlocked.
 Jesus’ victory over sin has set us free.

-Mastery over the lusts of the mind and flesh through self control will lead us to experience the beauty of God’s design for our lives, free from fleshly entanglement, free to live simply, freedom from the guilt that comes from the double minded flesh, freedom to be who we are create to be.
+Mastery over the lusts of the mind and flesh through self-control will lead us to experience the beauty of God’s design for our lives, free from fleshly entanglement, free to live simply, freedom from the guilt that comes from the double-minded flesh, freedom to be who we are created to be.